ringcentral/engage-voice-api-docs/docs/notifications/index.md

 # Introduction to Events and Notifications

-There are a couple ways to received events and notifications from RingCentral Engage Voice.
+There are a couple ways to receive events and notifications from RingCentral Engage Voice.
 One way is through Workforce Management integration that sends agent state events as well as call detail and the end of a call event.
 Another is through Web Services that can be triggered by inbound queue events or outbound campaign events.

 ## Introduction to Workforce Management